 If you’re looking for an affiliate marketing program that pays a generous fixed commission, web services such as hosting, VPNs, and software are a great option.

-Top affiliate programs for online training
+Best affiliate programs for online training

 With the demand for online learning at an all-time high, online training is one affiliate niche you should consider exploring.
-Many of the best affiliate marketing programs in this niche offer very good commision rates.
+Many of the best affiliate programs in this niche offer very good commision rates.

 - Coursera.
 The most well-recognized name in online learning is also one of the most generous affiliate marketing programs, offering commissions as high as 45%.
 The cookie lifespan is 30 days.
 Coursera runs on the Rakuten network (previously Linkshake,) which provides postback capability.